binarez/xcpp/README.md

     xcpp run hello_world.xcpp

-To run, first make it executable:
+Another option: make it executable and then run it, just like a script.

     chmod +x ./hello_world.xcpp

-then run it:

     ./hello_world.xcpp

-The launcher will call the "hello" function, because the file is named hello.xcpp -- the extension doesn't matter.
+The launcher will call the "hello_world" function, because the file is named hello.xcpp -- the extension doesn't matter.

 # Example 2:  hello_you.xcpp